 Yay for Sprouts

 For years I would force myself to eat three sprouts if they were on the table and that was that.
 Not so today.
 Now I love sprouts and I just wish everyone in my family felt the same.
 Just recently I've made a gorgeous brussel sprout coleslaw as well as lots of simple roasted vegetable tray bakes filled with sprouts as well as other seasonal vegetables.
 Sprouts really are a fantastic and versatile winter vegetable.
+You can even air fry them and put them in a salad!

 Are you convinced?
 If you still can't get it out of your head that brussels sprouts are mushy and bitter then these honey mustard sprouts will bring you round.
 The honey gives some sweetness to the dish and the mustard makes it just a touch fiery.
 The combination of sweetness along with a bit of heat is a flavour combination that is hard to resist.